What is a Guardian?

 A guardian is an individual or institution (such as a nonprofit corporation or bank trust department) appointed by the court to care for an incapacitated person — called a “ward” — or for the ward’s assets.

-An incapacitated person is an adult who has been judicially determined to lack the capacity to manage at least some of his or her property or to meet at least some essential health and safety requirements.
+An incapacitated person is an adult who has been judicially determined to lack the capacity to manage at least some of his or her property or to meet at least some essential health and safety requirements of the person.

 Any adult may file a petition — the “Petition to determine incapacity” — with the court to determine another person’s incapacity, setting forth the factual information upon which they base their belief that the person is incapacitated.

 Once the Petition to determine incapacity is filed with the court, the court, within five (5) days, will appoint a committee — “the examining committee” — of three members.
 One member must be a psychiatrist or other physician.
 The remaining members must be either a psychologist, a gerontologist, a psychiatrist, a physician, an advanced practice registered nurse, a registered nurse, a licensed social worker, a person with an advanced degree in gerontology, or any other person who by knowledge, skill, experience, training, or education may, in the court’s discretion, advise the court in the form of an expert opinion.
 One of the three members of the committee must have knowledge of the type of incapacity alleged in the petition, and each member of the committee must submit a report of findings to the court.

 The examination of the incapacitated person normally includes: a physical examination, a mental health examination and a functional assessment.